-The Update Strategy Transformation in Informatica is an Active, and Connected transformation.
-This is very useful to update, insert, or delete the records in a target based on source table data.
-And the beauty of this transformation is : you can restrict the records from not reaching into the target table.
-In this article we are going to explain, How to configure Informatica Update Strategy Transformation.
-Or, the steps involved in configuring the Update Strategy to update the records in target table.
+The Update Strategy Transformation in Informatica is an Active and Connected transformation.
+It is useful to update, insert, or delete the records in a target based on source table data.
+And the beauty of this Informatica Update Strategy Transformation is that you can restrict the records from not reaching the target table.

 And the destination table is:

 If you compare the Source table with the destination table, multiple changes exist in the Email Address and Professional columns.
 In this example, our task is to use the Informatica Update Strategy Transformation to update the changes in the destination table.

 Before we start configuring the Update Strategy Transformation, let me connect with the repository service.
 To do so, enter the Admin Console username and password you specified while installing the Server.